 The fight has continued all the way to the Supreme Court, with Brendan's legal team now supported by a number of influential people, according to Freedom for Brendan Dassey.
 That includes: former US Solicitor General and seasoned Supreme Court litigator, Mr Seth Waxman and his team from William, Cutler, Pickering, Hale and Dorr LLP based out of Washington D.C.

-The last we heard was Brendan's writ of certiorari (meaning the appellate court decides to review a case at its discretion) was filed with the US Supreme Court on 20th February 2018.
+Brendan's writ of certiorari (meaning the appellate court decides to review a case at its discretion) was filed with the US Supreme Court on 20th February 2018.

 In May 2021, lawmakers in Illinois passed a bill that prevents police from lying to children during questioning in an effort to prevent false confessions, according toThe New York Times.